RedHatOfficial/miq-LDAP/README.md

 * Delete LDAP entry for a VM
 * Update LDAP entry attributes for a VM from a dialog
 * Update VM tags and custom attributes based on LDAP entry attributes
-* Dyanamic dialog methods for populating fields with existing LDAP entry attribute values
+* Dynamic dialog methods for populating fields with existing LDAP entry attribute values

 # Dependencies
 Dependencies of this ManageIQ extensions.